seatsio/seatsio-docs/docs/Rendering Floor Plans/renderer-configure-your-floor-plan/renderer-config-selectionvalidators.md

 Checks for seats that are not on the same row or not next to each other.
 Also, it checks for seats that don't have the same category.

+This validator doesn't show errors on the chart, but it invokes [onSelectionInvalid](/docs/renderer/events-onselectioninvalid).

 ```javascript
 selectionValidators: [
     {'type': 'consecutiveSeats'}